 He then blamed the state of Georgia for taking so long to realize the taxes were still unpaid.
 I eventually called his house because he kept avoiding me.
 Little did I know, he had a new wife…so sorry ma’am.
 I guess she contacted him right away after hearing my message.
 I soon received a call from my angry ex.
 He told me not to call his house again, but he did repay the money quickly after that.

-There is no doubt that I paid more than my share of marital debt.
+There is no doubt that I paid more than my share of the marital debt.
 I eventually had to sell off all the furniture and pawn the wedding rings to help pay off some of the debt I inherited.
 The kicker is….my ex constantly griped about me receiving proceeds from the sale of our home and the furniture my parents bought.
 He kept saying I made off like a bandit.
 If that was the case, I would have been debt free.

 The Blame Game